 R2R’s entire program will be presented on Eventive, a world class platform that is easy to navigate.
 You will be able to access every film in the festival from your account on one device only.
 Please be sure to initially log in on the device you will use to present to your students.
 We do not offer tickets for individual films.
 The purchase of your pass will supply you with one virtual ticket per each program on Eventive.
 Classes are welcome to view all short film programs as many times as desired, however once you’ve unlocked and started to play a feature film, you only have 48 hours to finish watching it.
 Please be sure to access the films you want to view by April 22.

 Cost: There is an early bird discount for teachers.
 We accept payment online, by credit card only.

-- Regular access for a single class is $75 (registration on or after April 1; price includes educational materials)
+- Regular access for a single class is $75 (price includes educational materials)

 Study Guide: With the registration and purchase of a school group festival pass, teachers are invited to select up to three film study guides.
 This year all study guides will include instructions to set up your own animation stations and steps to produce an animation workshop in the classroom without an instructor.
 The study guides are available for three feature films: Binti, Fritzi – A Revolutionary Tale, Veins of the World; and all five Reel Focus programs.

 A note about subtitles: The films at the R2R Festival will either have English closed captioning or subtitles.
 We encourage young readers to follow English subtitles as best they can, and gain exposure to other languages, regardless of comprehension level.
 Research has shown that foreign language exposure sparks language learning.